lnx66/agents-for-openbb/README.md

     "hasStreaming": true, # <-- whether your copilot supports streaming responses via SSEs.
 This must always be true.
     "hasFunctionCalling": true, # <-- whether your copilot supports function calling "endpoints": {
-      "query": "<url>" # <-- the URL that Terminal Pro will send requests to.
+      "query": "<url>" # <-- the URL that the OpenBB app will send requests to.
 For example, "http://localhost:7777/v1/query" }
   }
 }